canjs/canjs/can.md

  - [can.Map], [can.List], [can.compute] - observable objects, list, and values.
  - [can.Model] -  observes connected to a RESTful JSON interface
  - [can.view] - template loading, caching, rendering
- - [can.mustache] - Live binding Handlebars and Mustache templates
  - [can.route] -  back button and bookmarking support

 The following modules are typically distributed as plugins:

  - [can.Map::define] - control the behavior of attributes on a can.Map